aviggithub/privateGPT-APP/README.md

 Type `exit` to finish the script.

+### CLI
+The script also supports optional command-line arguments to modify its behavior.
+You can see a full list of these arguments by running the command ```python privateGPT.py --help``` in your terminal.

 ## Ask questions to your documents, locally using streamlit UI run command
 run a command like:
 ```shell